pagkly/Zed/Investopedia3/Ratchet Effect Definition.md

 The ratchet effect first came up in Alan Peacock and Jack Wiseman's work: _The Growth of Public Expenditure in the United Kingdom._ Peacock and Wiseman found that public spending increases like a ratchet, following periods of crisis.
 Similarly, governments have difficulty in rolling back huge bureaucratic organizations created initially for temporary needs, such as during times of armed conflict or economic crisis.
 The governmental version of the ratchet effect is similar to that experienced in large businesses that add myriad layers of bureaucracy to support a larger, more complex array of products, services, and infrastructure to support it all.

 The ratchet effect can also impact large-scale firm's capital investments.
 For example, in the auto industry, competition drives firms to be constantly creating new features for their vehicles.
-This requires additional investment in new machinery, or a different type of skilled worker, which increases the [cost of labor](https://www.investopedia.com/terms/c/cost-of-labor.asp).
+This requires additional investment in new machinery, or a different type of skilled worker, which increases the [[cost of labor]](https://www.investopedia.com/terms/c/cost-of-labor.asp).
 Once an auto company has made these investments and added these features, it becomes difficult to scale back production.
-The firm cannot waste their investment in the physical [capital](https://www.investopedia.com/terms/c/capital.asp) required for the upgrades or the human capital in the form of new workers.
+The firm cannot waste their investment in the physical [[capital]](https://www.investopedia.com/terms/c/capital.asp) required for the upgrades or the human capital in the form of new workers.

 Similar principles apply to the ratchet effect from the consumer perspective because raised expectations escalate the consumption process.
 If a company has been producing 20 ounces sodas for ten years and then decreases their soda size to 16 ounces, consumers may feel duped, even if there is the commensurate price decrease.